 Robert N. Carson, of Philadelphia; President of the Interstate Trolley Company

 Isabel Frances Flickinger

 George D. Widener Jr., of Erdenheim Farm, Pennsylvania; "Exemplar of Racing"

 Fitz Eugene Dixon Jr.

-Fitz Eugene Dixon Jr., of Abington, Pennsylvania
+Fitz Eugene Dixon Jr., LL.D., of Philadelphia etc.

 Mrs Edith Bruen (Robb) Dixon

 Hocker purchased the farm with its 200-acres for £1,600 and named the house he built there "Erdenheim" which in his native German translates to "earthly home".
 It was a long, stone structure covered in stucco with columns along the front.
 A wing was later added and it is presumed to have remained in the Hocker family until 1861.
 Aristides Welch & the "Birthplace of the Most Noted Horses on the Turf"